selarep/simple-abac/README.md

+# Not maintaining advice
-# This project is not beeing mantained at this time.
+This project is not beeing mantained at this time.
-# Please be careful if you use it.
+Please be careful if you use it.
 Do on your own responsibility.

 # simple-abac
 Node.js package that makes attribute based access control (ABAC) simple.